 Additional Information: Starting in 2011, all vehicles (motor vehicles in-transport as well as parked/working vehicles) are sequentially ordered starting with 1.
 Prior to 2011, all motor vehicles in-transport were sequentially ordered starting with 1 and all parked/working motor vehicles were sequentially ordered separately starting with 1.
+The Vehicle Number of parked/working motor vehicles in the Parked data file (2005-2010) was identified by the SAS name PVEHNO.

-SAS Name: VEHNO 1988-2010 VEH NO 2011-Later
+SAS Name: VEHNO 1988-2010

-1988- 2010 2011- Later
+VEH NO 2011-Later

 0 0 Non-Motorist

 1-100 1-999 Assigned Vehicle Number